 The manufacture of swords dates back to Roman times, but it was under Arab domination and during the Reconquista when Toledo and his swordsmen's guilds played a fundamental role.

-Toledo's steel was the result of an alloy of iron and steel, for which the steel was of uniform distribution.
+Toledo steel was the result of an alloy of iron and steel, for which the steel was uniformly distributed.
 This alloy was more flexible than others, which made it more resistant and manageable.

-The swords made in Toledo consist of the blade and the grip.
-The term sheath designates the cover of the blade of the sword, where it rests when not in use.
+The swords made in Toledo consist of the blade and the handle.
+The term sheath designates the cover of the blade of the sword, where it rests when it is not in use.

-Leaf - Three types of attacks can be done with the blade: punching, cutting and tearing.
+Sheet - Three types of attacks can be made with the blade: puncture, cut and tear.

-Handle - Handle comprises the entire part of the blade that allows the control and handling of the blade and consists of the handle, the knob and a simple or elaborate guard.
+Handle - The handle includes all the part of the sword that allows the control and handling of the blade and consists of the handle, the knob and a simple or elaborate guard.

-Sheath - The sheath is the protective cover on which the sword rests.
+Sheath - The sheath is the protective covering on which the sword rests.

-Toledo is engaged in the mass-production of decorative replicas of historical and fantasy swords and daggers such as those used in Hollywood blockbusters such as The Immortals, Lord of the Rings, Braveheart or Gladiator; As well as gala sabers for the armed forces of various nations.
+Toledo is dedicated to the mass production of decorative replicas of swords and historical and fantasy daggers such as those seen in Hollywood blockbusters like The Immortals, The Lord of the Rings, Braveheart or Gladiator; as well as gala swords for armed forces of various nations.

-In 2009 Toledo obtained the seal of denomination of origin "Made in Toledo" for its products of craftsmanship.
+In 2009, Toledo obtained the designation of origin label "Made in Toledo" for its craft products.